 - Keep feeding the birds, if you are planning a holiday ask someone else to top up your feeders.
 Once the birds know about your food source they will keep coming back for more and if the feeders are empty that’s wasted precious energy.

-- Watch out for the fledglings.
-If you’ve got a bird’s nest in your garden look don’t touch.
+- Keep an eye out for fledglings.
+If you’ve got a bird’s nest in your garden remember to look don’t touch.
 Enjoy watching the parent birds foraging for food and returning to the nest and in time you will be rewarded by the sight of baby birds learning to fly and leaving the nest.
 It’s another great lesson for the kids and a proud moment for you too, knowing that you have done something good to help these birds raise their chicks and survive.